osmosis-labs/sqs/docs/architecture/introduction.md

 ## Repository Layout

-We use a [Clean Architecture](https://hackernoon.com/golang-clean-archithecture-efd6d7c43047) design pattern to group the code by separate "Functional Components" .
+We use a [Clean Architecture](https://hackernoon.com/golang-clean-archithecture-efd6d7c43047) design pattern to group the code by separate "Functional Components".

 ## Functional Components